Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 Data Source and Preprocessing

 [7] Emails were preprocessed using a multi-step pipeline to remove non-substantive content and protect participant privacy.
-Rule-based cleaning steps removed confidentiality disclaimers, meeting-invite text, forwarded-message headers, and institutional email signatures.
+Rule-based cleaning steps removed text automatically inserted by email providers, meeting-invite text, forwarded-message headers, and institutional email signatures.
 All messages were de-identified using Microsoft Presidio (Alrazihi, Biswas, and George 2025; Kotevski et al. 2022), an open-source framework for automated detection and anonymization of personally identifiable information, with personal names, email addresses, and URLs replaced with anonymized placeholders.
 Duplicate messages were removed within studies using normalized text hashing.
 Documents were filtered to retain only emails with non-missing sent dates and appropriate length, excluding near-empty or excessively long messages.
 The CITF Databank operated bilingually; bilingual messages were processed to retain English content where identifiable, and remaining French text was translated into English using OPUS-MT neural machine translation.
 This pipeline yielded a final analytical sample of 6,833 emails involving 491 unique senders across 100 studies (see Figure 1).

 Figure 1: Data collection and analysis process